Budget Justification Format Standards

 Agency-Specific Structural Paradigms

 The primary challenge in budget justification automation stems from divergent agency expectations regarding narrative structure, personnel effort allocation, and equipment procurement justifications.
-Each funding body enforces distinct compliance thresholds that must be mapped programmatically to prevent downstream submission failures.

 NIH: Modular & Detailed Narrative Constraints